-I don’t have a strict plan where I’ll have a set amount of calories to eat during the day or weigh my food up for every meal, but I’ll just try and eat a well-balanced diet: lots of greens and good sources of carbohydrates and decent sources of protein after sessions.
+I don’t have a strict plan where I’ll have a set amount of calories to eat during the day or weigh my food up for every meal.
+But I’ll just try and eat a well-balanced diet: lots of greens and good sources of carbohydrates and decent sources of protein after sessions.
 Certain sessions, depending on what I’m doing, I’ve been speaking to a nutritionist from Essex University, I’ll do them in a carb depleted state.
-I’m not going into massive scientific detail where everything is obsessed with, but it’s just eating a well-balanced diet generally and eating healthy good food when you finish your sessions and fuelling your sessions as well.
+I’m not going into massive scientific detail where everything is obsessed with, but it’s just eating a well-balanced diet generally.
+Eating healthy good food when you finish your sessions and fuelling your sessions as well.

 Session Three [Swimming/Gym] [8:54]

 At the end of December, I had a big crash on my bike and haven’t been able to swim really until this week which we’re on now, so four weeks I’ve been out of the pool.
 I ruptured my ACJ (acromioclavicular joint) and I’ve been doing a lot of rehab stuff.
 Today: stretch cords.
-I’ll do two sets with them, so one set that strengthens up my rotator cuff for when I do get back in the pool and start doing the sessions and the other one is with the bands to try and do something similar, some similar actions to do what I do in the pool so I can try and keep that high elbow, that good technique and also work on the same muscle groups I would be if I was swimming.
+I’ll do two sets with them.
+So one set that strengthens up my rotator cuff for when I do get back in the pool and start doing the sessions.
+The other one is with the bands to try and do something similar.
+Some similar actions to do what I do in the pool.
+I can try and keep that high elbow, that good technique and also work on the same muscle groups I would be if I was swimming.

-On a Monday, I’d normally swim about 4-5km – that would generally be an easier session, because the weekend might have been quite intense.
+On a Monday, I’d normally swim about 4-5km.
+That would generally be an easier session because the weekend might have been quite intense.
 Tuesday would be a harder swim session That’d be VO2 reps.
 100m… anything from 100m to 400m, but with decent recovery, so we normally try and take 25% recovery of what we do for how long the interval takes.
-Wednesday would be an endurance one, so that would probably be around 5k – longer reps – but just at a steady pace.
-Then on a Friday, I’ll try and do a strength one which might be about 4km, but with paddles that kind of thing.
-Then on a Saturday again it’d be another harder session where we might do a bit of tempo efforts and some high intensity ones to finish it off like some hundreds which are pretty hard and that would normally be around 4-5km.
+Wednesday would be an endurance one.
+So that would probably be around 5k.
+Longer reps, but just at a steady pace.
+Then on a Friday, I’ll try and do a strength one.
+It might be about 4km, but with paddles that kind of thing.
+Then on a Saturday again it’d be another harder session where we might do a bit of tempo efforts and some high-intensity ones to finish it off.
+Like some hundreds which are pretty hard.
+And that would normally be around 4-5km.

 Session Four [Bike/Run Brick] [10:37]

 The last session of the day is a brick session and so I’ll do a 40-minute tempo effort on the bike, probably working at around 90-95% of FTP.
-I might do five minute blocks, where I’ll do 5 minutes, just under that and five minutes at the upper end of that and I’ll change it over the course of the 40 minutes and then I’ll do a run afterwards which will probably 10k, but just at a steady pace, see how you feel.
-I feel good, it’ll be a bit faster, if I feel bad it’s not, but it’s a bit of a social pace that one.
+I might do five-minute blocks.
+I’ll do 5 minutes, just under that and five minutes at the upper end of that.
+And I’ll change it over the course of the 40 minutes.
+Then I’ll do a run afterwards which will probably 10k, but just at a steady pace, see how you feel.
+If I feel good, it’ll be a bit faster; if I feel bad it’s not, but it’s a bit of a social pace that one.

-Aerodynamics is becoming a huge part in long distance triathlon, because all it comes down to is how much power you put out and how much drag you produce, so if you can get a 10% increase in aerodynamics, it’s basically the same as increasing 10% of your power output, which is so hard to do.
+Aerodynamics is becoming a huge part in long-distance triathlon.
+All it comes down to is how much power you put out and how much drag you produce.
+So if you can get a 10% increase in aerodynamics, it’s basically the same as increasing 10% of your power output, which is so hard to do.

 I’d assess my performance in Kona as average.
 I don’t think it was good; I don’t think it was bad.
 My swim was where I would have thought I would have been: on the back of the chase, the third pack in the water.
 My bike, I was actually surprised that I was so close to the fastest bike split because I did the whole thing completely solo.
-I was never in a pack for any of it, so I was quite surprised by that, considering the power numbers weren’t very good.
+I was never in a pack for any of it.
+So I was quite surprised by that, considering the power numbers weren’t very good.
 And then the run performance, it was a bit of a letdown.
-I think that was because the heat was so bad on race day because, prior to race day, even when I was training out there, I was hitting some good times.
+I think that was because the heat was so bad on race day.
+Prior to race day, even when I was training out there, I was hitting some good times.
 I was running quite fast on some of my runs, so I was fully expecting to do a really good run.
-I thought I might actually struggle a bit on the bike, so it wasn’t that great but that’s just because I know I can do so much more.
+I thought I might actually struggle a bit on the bike, so it wasn’t that great.
+But that’s just because I know I can do so much more.
 So that’s why I would say it was average.
 I didn’t blow up, so it wasn’t disastrous, but I know there’s so much more to come.

-While my ambition has got to be to win it, who would say they want to get finished second?
+While my ambition has got to be to win it, who would say they want to finish second?
 You go there, you give it your all.
 You aim for the stars and if you fail you lands in the clouds.

-Stepping up from the amateur ranks to professional ranks is quite a big jump up and at the start it’s pretty tough because you haven’t got much.
+Stepping up from the amateur ranks to professional ranks is quite a big jump up.
+At the start, it’s pretty tough because you haven’t got much.
 You’re not really getting in the prize money and you’re not up there at the top end of the races.
-You’re not getting the big sponsorship deals and all that kind of thing, but you have to really commit and take a chance and put the work in day in, day out.
+You’re not getting the big sponsorship deals and all that kind of thing.
+But you have to really commit and take a chance and put the work in day in, day out.